 Invoicing Process: Accounts Payable Office

-In connection with the COVID-19 pandemic, the Accounts Payable Office is moving towards electronic invoicing and will no longer accept paper-based invoices via mail.
+The Accounts Payable Office is no longer accepting paper-based invoices via mail.
 All invoices must be e-mailed to the Account’s Payables Office based on the location where products were delivered or services were provided.
 Where practicable, vendors must limit their submission to one file attachment, as a PDF formatted file with supporting documentation per invoice; e.g. a one-file attachment may include 50 pages (required documentation) in a single file.
 Vendors are to name the attachment and indicate the following on the subject line of the email: “Vendor Name, PO Number, and Invoice Number.”
-Vendors currently supporting the DOE by providing services or products in response to COVID-19 (e.g., remote art instruction to students), may add “COVID-19” to the subject line following the PO Number which may result in expedited payment.

-Vendors can submit their invoices to one of the following inboxes based on the school location where the service was rendered or product was delivered:
+Vendors can submit their invoices to one of the following email addresses based on the school location where the service was rendered or product was delivered:

 - Brooklyn Locations: BrooklynAP@schools.nyc.gov

 - Bronx Locations: BronxAP@schools.nyc.gov